 AB issued a guarantee to A&K to support A&K's borrowing from third parties.
-A&K issued Commercial Asset-Backed Notes to third parties that will be repaid using the proceeds of the Reinsurance Receivables purchased by AB from the Company and by future administrative fee revenue earned by other affiliates.
-The proceeds of the Reinsurance Receivables and future administrative fee revenue shall be paid directly by Delaware Life and Sun Life US to the trustee.
-Additional securitization transactions were undertaken on March 31, 2005 and November 21, 2006.
-The receivables purchased by AB in such transactions are pooled together, and proceeds are used to pay interest and principal to A&K. Refer to note 15 for more details.
+A&K issued Commercial Asset-Backed Notes to third parties that will be repaid using the proceeds of the Reinsurance Receivables purchased by AB from the Company and by future administrative fee revenue earned byother affiliates.
+The proceeds of the Reinsurance Receivables and future administrative fee revenue shallbe paid directly by Delaware Life and Sun Life US to the trustee.
+Additional securitization transactionswere undertaken on March 31, 2005 and November 21, 2006.
+The receivables purchased by AB in such transactions are pooled together, and proceeds are used to pay interest and principal to A&K. Refer tonote 15 for more details.

-3. The condensed financial statements have been prepared in accordance with insurance accounting practices prescribed or permitted in Bermuda by The Insurance Act 1978, and related Regulations.
+3. The condensed financial statements have been prepared in accordance with insurance accounting practices prescribed or permitted in Bermuda by The Insurance Act 1978, and related Regulations and the Insurance Account Rules 2016.

-(b) Consolidation
+4. (a) Consolidation